If you love getting spooked, what better occasion than Hungry Ghost Festival to visit these hair-raising locations? Don't say we didn't warn you...

 This small public housing estate situated in Lim Chu Kang was vacated in 2002 under the Selective En Bloc Redevelopment Scheme, but it remains empty and deserted.
-Currently used by the Singapore Armed Forces for military trainings, these low-rise HDB blocks were gossiped about as being rife with vengeful banana-tree spirits, and residents in the area have claimed to have seen pontianaks (female vampiric ghosts in Malay mythology) outside windows.
+Currently used by the Singapore Armed Forces for military trainings, these low-rise HDB blocks were gossiped about as being rife with vengeful banana-tree spirits.
+Residents in the area have also claimed to have seen pontianaks (female vampiric ghosts in Malay mythology) outside windows.

 3. Haw Par Villa